Why do birds come to the Raptor Center?

 Returning Birds to the Wild

 When possible, we return nestlings and fledglings to their parents or the nest site area.
-This is especially important for the larger hawks and owls, because they spend a long period of time with their parents before they can hunt well enough to be on their own.
-When it is not safe to leave small raptors, such as young screech-owls and kestrels where they were found, they may be raised at the Raptor Center, given the opportunity to catch live prey, and released into suitable habitat.
-Adult raptors are released where they were found, because they may have a territory with a mate and young depending on the time of year.
+When that is not possible, they may be raised at the Raptor Center, given the opportunity to catch live prey, and released into suitable habitat.
+Adult raptors are released where they were found because they may have a territory with a mate and young depending on the time of year.

-When handling a bird, use gloves to avoid injury from its talons and beak; a towel or blanket temporarily thrown over the bird may allow easier handling.
-Place the raptor in a cardboard box slightly larger than the bird itself or in a suitable-sized pet carrier.
+Use gloves and a towel or blanket to cover the bird.
+Place the raptor in a cardboard box or plastic bin slightly larger than the bird itself.
 Never put a wild bird in a wire cage, because of the possibility of damage to its feathers.

-To ensure that we are ready to help the bird, please call 937-767-7648 and let us know you are on your way.
+Please call 937-767-6656 and let us know you are on your way.
 If you are unable to reach us, keep the bird in a cool, quiet place.
-Do not offer food or water or attempt to care for it yourself.
-Not only is it against the law to do so, but it may result in injury to you or the bird.
+Do not offer food or water or attempt to care for it yourself as it may result in injury to you or the bird.

-Each year, the Raptor Center receives 150-200 birds that require emergency care.
-With only one permenent staff member, we are unable to pick up every bird that needs our help.
-The best way you can help an injured raptor is to transport the bird directly to the Raptor Center.
-This allows us to optimize the care for each individual bird to the fullest extent possible.
+The Raptor Center receives over 200 annually birds that require emergency care.
+The best way you can help an injured raptor is to transport the bird directly to the center.
+This allows us to optimize the care for each bird.

 If you find other wildlife that needs help, Brukner Nature Center, located in Troy, accepts songbirds, waterfowl, reptiles, and most mammals.
 They can be reached at 937-698-6493.